 At $180 the OmniVap Titanium is not cheap, but for good reason.
 Given DynaVap’s dedication to keeping their manufacturing in the US and the expense of working with titanium, the price isn’t entirely surprising.
 Fortunately, the “M” is a spectacular entry model at just $55.
 Mid-range price options are also available for around $100 depending on which custom options you choose.

 We’ve presented a lot of information in this review of the DynaVap VapCap OmniVap line of vaporizers.
 If you’ve made it this far, you’re the kind of person who takes due diligence seriously.
 Therefore, you may want to check out our reviews of a couple of very different, but equally impressive, portables: the Crafty by Storz & Bickel and the IQ by Davinci.

 The Breakdown | DynaVap M and OmniVap Titanium Review

-Solo vapers, on-the-go folks, and backpackers, in particular, will appreciate the toughness, simplicity, and compact design of these ingenious vapes.
-Whether you’re already familiar with the DynaVap line and are searching for another flame-powered option or you’re just looking to try something new, DynaVap probably has a product for you.
-Snag The “M” for fifty bucks and give it a spin.Check Price
+Solo vapesters and on-the-go folks like backpackers will appreciate the toughness, simplicity, and compact design of these ingenious vapes.
+Whether you’re already familiar with the DynaVap line and are searching for another flame-powered option or you’re looking to try something new, DynaVap probably has a product for you.
+Snag The “M” for seventy bucks and give it a spin.Check Price